airblade/css_dryer/README.markdown

 Note: this bypasses Rails so you can't do it if your nested stylesheets use instance variables from your controller.

-## To Do

-* Replace regexp-based nested-stylesheet parser with a Treetop parser.
-* Package as a gem as well as a plugin.
-* Configuration, e.g. `#implicit_nested_divs = true`
-* Split out a separate EXAMPLES document.
-* Port to Java/JSP/Servlet to bring a little ray of sunshine to J2EE webapp programming.

 ## Alternatives

 * [Less CSS][less]: on top of the variables and nested rules that css_dryer offers, Less provides mixins and operations.
 This is a popular project under active development.